Tips on Finding Afterschool or Summer Learning Opportunities

 - Settlement houses

-Steps to finding opportunities for learning beyond the classroom:
+Steps to finding expanded learning opportunities:

 - Ask a teacher or principal at your child’s school if there is a school-based youth development program.